 Remove retaining pin at the back top of the firebox, just under the baffle.
-Remove rail extensions in front of the baffle by turning and lifting out.
 Lift baffle up and pull forward to disconnect from the supply tube.
-Tilt baffle sideways to drop down and remove from firebox.
-Inspect gasket between baffle and supply tube.
-If necessary, replace with gasket #139.5 available from your Pacific Energy dealer.
+Tilt baffle sideways and slide to one side to drop down and remove from firebox.
 Re-install baffle assembly by reversing order.